Find Nursing Schools

 Public Public vs. Private

 There are 12,070 undergraduates at Eastern, of which 9,572 are full-time, and there are 14,465 students altogether.
-For undergraduates at Eastern, the average graduation time is 4.5 years.
+It takes the average Eastern undergraduate about 4.5 years to complete their degree.

 #8